 Introducing Climate House

 Following the award of the Outset Transformative Grant, Inverleith House will be transformed into Climate House as part of a three-year project.
 Climate House will welcome artists from Scotland and around the world to showcase work that encourages conversations about life on earth and expand our understanding of biodiversity and our place in the world.
-The first exhibition Florilegium is scheduled to open in Autumn 2020.
+The first exhibition Florilegium: A gathering of Flowers is on show 16 October - 13 December 2020.

-Climate House projects are curated by RBGE Head of Creative Programmes Emma Nicolson and are guided by the organisation's new manifesto for the arts, which you can download here.
+Climate House projects are curated by RBGE Head of Creative Programmes Emma Nicolson and are guided by the organisation's new manifesto for the arts By Leaves We Survive.

-To hear more about the vision for Climate House, and how botanical knowledge supports practices of ecological and personal healing, you can listen to Emma in conversation with Serpentine Podcast hosts Victoria Sin and Lucia Pietroiusti, artists Keg de Souza and Nabihah Iqbal, and botanist Greg Kenicer here.
+To hear more about the vision for Climate House, and how botanical knowledge supports practices of ecological and personal healing, you can listen to Emma in conversation with hosts Victoria Sin and Lucia Pietroiusti, artists Keg de Souza and Nabihah Iqbal, and botanist Greg Kenicer in the Serpentine Podcast Back to Earth: By Leaves We Listen.

 RBGE was founded in 1670 and in the course of our scientific work over the last 350 years the Garden has accumulated a world class collection of botanical art.
 In order to ensure that this collection continues to develop, the RBGE Florilegium Society has been established to create a permanent, visual record of RBGE’s botanical and horticultural work through the acquisition of illustrations of the plants that are grown, collected, studied and named by RBGE staff.